Stay (Post Malone song): Commercial performance

 In the US, "Stay" debuted at 17 on the Billboard Hot 100 songs chart dated May 12, 2018.
 It was one of the singer's nine entries on the chart's top 20 that week, making him the singer with the most simultaneous top 20 songs, surpassing the record formerly held by The Beatles and J. Cole.
 On March 13, 2019, "Stay" was certified platinum by the Recording Industry Association of America (RIAA) for track-equivalent sales of one million units.

 Cover version

-A cover of "Stay" was recorded by Australian boys band 5 Seconds of Summer and released in August 2018 for Spotify Singles alongside a toned-down version of their own single "Lie to Me".
+A cover of "Stay" was recorded by Australian pop rock band 5 Seconds of Summer and released in August 2018 for Spotify Singles alongside a toned-down version of their own single "Lie to Me".
 Most of the vocals were provided by Luke Hemmings and Michael Clifford.
 The band's drummer Ashton Irwin explained on Twitter that they chose to cover this song because they find it "beautifully written", comparing it to the work of The Beatles.